paulRbr/paulrbr.github.io/source/blog/2016-11-29-few-tips-you-should-know-when-using-ansible.html.markdown

 I will [again](paul.bonaud.fr/2016/09/Building-apps-with-docker.html#a-realistic-and-proven-use-case) thank my friend and ex-colleague [Pierre](https://twitter.com/pmorinerie) for his nice article about [standardizing projects with Makefiles](https://blog.trainline.eu/13439-standardizing-interfaces-across-projects-with-makefiles).
 If you have never read it you should take a look at it.
 It is really great when working with multiple projects.

-If we try to apply this philosophy to an ansible configuration project we can define a few tasks that we will do often:
+If we try to apply this philosophy to an ansible configuration project we can define a few tasks that we will often do:

 * install dependencies from a dependency file with `make install`